juanantonio284/notes_on_writing/ideas/peer_review_rubric.md

   conclusions are in question.
 If this was already discussed, why reiterate?
 Do you mean "as touched upon in section X"?
 (Revise)`."
     - `Style`: should automatically set the `Priority` field to `high`.
-The reason for `high` is that sometimes when things are revised and written better in terms of style/diction, problems that exist with the theory are revised (and may disappear) in the process
+The reason for `high` is that when things are revised and written better in terms of style/diction, problems with the theory are often revised (and may disappear) in the process.

 * The `Reference missing` option would automatically populate a text field with a comment like
-  "`Clarify where this concept/result comes from.`"
+  "`Clarify where this concept/result comes from.`" but this field could be changed by the reviewer

 * The `Research theory` option would be used if the reviewer wants to comment on the theory itself.
   The reviewer could say something like "`Smith's concept from 2005 is used but, be aware, that this
     concept was revised by Smith himself in 2008.`"
     - Should automatically set the `Priority` field to `high`
-    - [The option could be called something other than "Research theory" (probably should be).
+    - [The option could be called something other than "Research theory" (it probably should be).
       There could be other options added to the menu.
 There could be one that deals with the common case when reviewers say that X type of study should have Y type of analysis.
 (They mean to say that the traditional, rigorous, way of doing it is not being followed.)
 This option could be called "`Concepts missing`"?]

 ### (4)